 - Last part of the pose might be seated or on your back

-- Closing pose would typically be Savasana, laying down on your back and allowing a full body muscle release, in a meditative state
+- Closing pose would typically be Savasana, laying down on your back, focusing on your inhaling and exhaling, allowing a full body muscle release, in a meditative state

 Vinyasa Yoga for Beginners